Qinka/Qinka-Blog/post/haskell/debug.in.ghci.1.md

 * Set a Breakpoint
 * Single-step
 * Tracing what had executed
-* Break when exceptions catched
+* Break when exceptions caught

-# Setting Breakpoint
+# Setting Breakpoints

 The following is the code of function `myLines`, and it will be used as an example.